 Another 2020 study showed that avocado consumers are less likely to be overweight, and also they have a decreased risk of elevated waist circumference!
 Actually, avocado consumers are 33% less likely to be overweight, and 32% less likely to have an elevated waist circumference compared to people who don’t eat avocados.

-How much avocado can I eat to lose weight?
+How much avocado can I eat a day to lose weight?

-As a rule of thumb, eat one-half an avocado, preferably at lunch.
-Try not to eat more than 200g of avocado a day.
+As a rule of thumb, eat half an avocado, preferably at lunch.
+Try not to eat more than 200 g of avocado a day.
+This amount has 320 calories.
 That’s about one and a half Hass avocado.
-200g of avocado has 320 calories.

 When should I eat avocado to lose weight?